We're offering 100 full scholarships for students from Turkey and Syria.

 The regular study period for a Bachelor’s degree is 36 months, but you have the option of choosing between the extended study periods of 48 or 72 months.
 You can also extend your regular study period – even during your studies - by 12 months.

-The regular study period for the Master is usually 12 or 24 months, depending on the ECTS points of your study programme.
+The regular study period for the Master is usually 12 or 24 months, depending on the ECTS credits of your study programme.
 Here, too, we offer part-time variants that run for 36 or 48 months.
 You can also extend your regular study period – even during your studies - by 12 months.

 For more details, please visit our Study Models page